elibooklover/ConvertingPhotos/README.md

 im.save('photo.png')
 ```

-If you want to covert multiple files in a directory, use [the following code from coverter.py](https://github.com/elibooklover/ConvertingPhotos/blob/master/converter.py):
+If you want to covert multiple files in a directory, use the following code from [MultipleFiles.py](https://github.com/elibooklover/ConvertingPhotos/blob/master/converter.py):

 ```
 from PIL import Image